ShadowHawk (character): Fictional character biography

-Early on, ShadowHawk's actions against criminals were brutal.
-He would catch violent criminals in the act and break their spines, leaving them to be discovered by police with no indication that he had attacked them other than hearsay from the criminals and very obvious severe injuries.
-This led to ShadowHawk garnering a reputation as an urban legend as well as being hunted by both criminals and law enforcement alike.
-Johnstone would also face various supervillains, including crime-boss Vendetta, her gang the Regulators (Blackjack, Vort-X, Arson, Hardedge and Scandal), the acidic mutant Liquifier, super-powered hitman Dedline and the racist ShadowHawk copycat Hawk's Shadow.
+Early on, ShadowHawk's actions against criminals are brutal.
+He catches violent criminals in the act and break their spines, leaving them to be discovered by police with no indication that he attacked them other than hearsay from the criminals and obvious severe injuries.
+This leads to ShadowHawk garnering a reputation as an urban legend as well as being hunted by both criminals and law enforcement alike.
+Johnstone also faces various supervillains, including crime-boss Vendetta, her gang the Regulators (Blackjack, Vort-X, Arson, Hardedge and Scandal), the acidic mutant Liquifier, super-powered hitman Dedline and Hawk's Shadow.
 ShadowHawk also encounters other superheroes such as Spawn and The Savage Dragon.
-ShadowHawk would later become a member of the superhero group Brigade.
+ShadowHawk later becomes a member of the superhero group Brigade.

-Later in his career (and as his lifespan shortened due to the progression of HIV to AIDS), Johnstone eventually grew to be less violent.
+Later in his career (and as his lifespan shortened due to the progression of HIV to AIDS), Johnstone eventually grows to be less violent.
 He encounters Trencher and his dispatcher Phoebe; who agrees to assist him in his search for a cure to his infection or another way to extend his life.
-This led to encounters with the likes of Youngblood's Chapel (another hero also infected with HIV), Bloodstrike and ShadowHawk team-up with each other in the hopes of finding a cure.
-He then teams up with the WildC.A.T.s (who offered a possible solution involving a robotic body to transplant Johnstone's consciousness into – which would ultimately fail to work).
-ShadowHawk then visited the Others (Guardd, Klone, Racket, Rebound) in a similar attempt, where they attempt to exorcise the spirit of the virus from his body, which ultimately fails.
-He is then transported into an encounter with Supreme (in which a battle would ensue, leading to the discovery of ShadowHawk's true identity to the world), then encounters Badrock and company in another attempt at changing his body's structure in order to live longer, again leaving in failure, and finally meeting Spawn in his alleyways who, with the help of Trencher and Phoebe, convince him to accept his inevitable death from the virus.
-One of his few regrets was that he never got to join a super-group, as in his search for a cure, he had realized how useful and fun fighting in a group was.
+This leads to encounters with the likes of Youngblood's Chapel (another hero also infected with HIV), Bloodstrike and ShadowHawk team-up with each other in the hopes of finding a cure.
+He then teams up with the WildC.A.T.s (who offer a possible solution involving a robotic body to transplant Johnstone's consciousness into – which ultimately fails to work).
+ShadowHawk then visits the Others (Guardd, Klone, Racket, Rebound) in a similar attempt, where they attempt to exorcise the spirit of the virus from his body, which ultimately fails.
+He is then transported into an encounter with Supreme (in which a battle ensues, leading to the discovery of ShadowHawk's true identity to the world), then encounters Badrock and company in another attempt at changing his body's structure in order to live longer, again leaving in failure, and finally meeting Spawn in his alleyways who, with the help of Trencher and Phoebe, convince him to accept his inevitable death from the virus.
+One of his few regrets is that he never gets to join a super-group, as in his search for a cure, he realized how useful and fun fighting in a group is.

-In his final act as ShadowHawk, Johnstone would rescue his mother from being attacked by Hawk's Shadow.
-The aftermath of the fight would leave Johnstone in a weakened state and unable to elude the pursuit of the police.
-He was remanded into custody and transported to a hospital, where he died from AIDS.
+In his final act as ShadowHawk, Johnstone rescues his mother from being attacked by Hawk's Shadow.
+The aftermath of the fight leaves Johnstone in a weakened state and unable to elude the pursuit of the police.
+He is remanded into custody and transported to a hospital, where he dies from AIDS.